 Legal gambling age in Canada

 The legal gambling age is 18 or 19 in Canada, depending on the province:

 - British Columbia – 19

 - Nova Scotia – 19

 - Saskatchewan – 19

-Canadian online poker players don’t have to deal with geo-location requirements.
+Canadian online poker players don’t have to deal with geo-location requirements on Canadian poker sites.
 ID verification requirements vary from site to another, but in the vast majority of cases, a photocopy or scan of a Canadian passport is more than enough.